-The HE400i was a mid-range open-back can produced by Hifiman as a successor to the original HE400 and HE400S (though both S and i models were sold at the same time).
-It has known 2 variants : old models with SMC connectors, and last iterations who came with 2.5mm jack on the cups.
+The HE400i is a mid-range open-back can produced by Hifiman as a successor to the original HE400 and HE400S (though both S and i models were sold at the same time).
+It has initially known 2 variants : old models with SMC connectors, and last iterations who came with 2.5mm jack on the cups.
 The Hifiman HE-560 was the higher-end planar based on the same design, while th Sundara replaced both recently.

 ○ Release : 2014

 ○ Impedance : 45 Ohms

 I quite liked the HE400i, but as soon as I heard other older HFMs like the HE500 or HE5LE, I didnt find the HE400i to be a good performer for the price (back then, which was well above $250).